Vadim Shipachyov

-Vadim Alexandrovich Shipachyov (Вадим Александрович Шипачёв; born 12 March 1987) is a Russian professional ice hockey forward for Dinamo Minsk of the Kontinental Hockey League (KHL).
-He previously played for Severstal Cherepovets, SKA Saint Petersburg, HC Dynamo Moscow, Ak Bars Kazan of the KHL and the Vegas Golden Knights of the National Hockey League (NHL).
+Vadim Alexandrovich Shipachyov (Вадим Александрович Шипачёв; born 12 March 1987) is a Russian professional ice hockey forward for Salavat Yulaev Ufa of the Kontinental Hockey League (KHL).
+He previously played for Severstal Cherepovets, SKA Saint Petersburg, HC Dynamo Moscow, Ak Bars Kazan and Dinamo Minsk of the KHL and the Vegas Golden Knights of the National Hockey League (NHL).
+Shipachyov currently holds the Kontinental Hockey League's all-time scoring record.

 Playing career

 On 4 May 2017, he signed with the Vegas Golden Knights making him the second person in history to be signed by the Golden Knights.
 On 15 October, he made his debut for the Golden Knights against the Boston Bruins and scored his first NHL goal on Bruins' goaltender Tuukka Rask.
 On 29 October, he was suspended by the Golden Knights for failing to report to their AHL affiliate.
 The following day, it was announced that he had decided to return to Russia, and that his contract would be terminated as soon as he had cleared unconditional waivers.
 On 9 November, the Golden Knights announced that their contract with Shipachyov was terminated, and that he was able to return to play in the Kontinental Hockey League (KHL).

 On 11 November, Shipachyov signed with SKA Saint Petersburg of the Kontinental Hockey League (KHL) for the remainder of the 2017–18 KHL season.
 In 22 regular season games, Shipachyov tallied 25 points, helping SKA finish top of the league.
 In the post-season, he was unable to help SKA repeat as champions, losing in the conference finals against CSKA Moscow contributing 11 points in 14 games.

 As a free agent after completing his fifth season with St. Petersburg, Shipachyov left to sign a two-year contract with Dynamo Moscow on May 17, 2018.
 During his four year tenure with Dynamo Moscow, Shipachyov led the team in scoring each year and also the league for three consecutive seasons before he was traded following the 2021–22 campaign, along with Vyacheslav Voynov to Ak Bars Kazan in exchange for financial compensation on 4 May 2022.
 He was later signed on 18 May 2022, to a three-year contract extension to remain with Ak Bars through 2025.

 On 14 June 2024, it was announced that Shipachyov had signed with Dinamo Minsk on a two-year contract as Ak Bars traded him for cash.
+On 30 October 2024, he beat Sergey Mozyakin's KHL all-time scoring record with an assist on Vadim Moroz's goal against Severstal Cherepovets, his first team.
+On 12 January 2026, Shipachyov became the first player to score 1000 career points in the KHL, assisting on Moroz's game-winning goal against Admiral Vladivostok.

+After two productive seasons with Belarusian club, HC Dinamo Minsk, Shipachyyov extended his career in the KHL by agreeing to a one-year contract with Salavat Yulaev Ufa on 9 June 2026.